-The EU General Data Protection Regulation (GDPR) comes in to force on 25th May 2018 and will apply to all organisations within the EU and to any non-member states that offer goods or services to EU residents.
-The UK is committed to GDPR notwithstanding the Brexit vote, and a new Data Protection Bill will be introduced to parliament this year to pave the way for the new regime.
+The EU General Data Protection Regulation (GDPR) came in to force on 25th May 2018 and applies to all organisations within the EU and to any non-member states that offer goods or services to EU residents.

-Whilst in many ways an evolution of the existing data protection laws, the GDPR will profoundly reshape the way that organisations handle data governance because many do not meet the existing compliance standards.
+Whilst in many ways an evolution of the existing data protection laws, the GDPR profoundly reshapes the way that organisations handle data governance because many do not meet the existing compliance standards.
 GDPR extends and broadens the types of personal data that are protected and increases the rights of data subjects.
-Data controllers and data processors will have new and substantial obligations to meet, and will be expected to demonstrate accountability for protecting the privacy of personal data.
+Data controllers and data processors now have new and substantial obligations to meet, and are expected to demonstrate accountability for protecting the privacy of personal data.

-The potential penalties for non-compliance increase significantly and are intended to be dissuasive.
-In addition, the regulation will codify the rights of individuals to claim compensation for distress and to launch ‘class actions’ in certain circumstances.
+The potential penalties for non-compliance have increased significantly and are intended to be dissuasive.
+In addition, the regulation codifies the rights of individuals to claim compensation for distress and to launch ‘class actions’ in certain circumstances.
 Our GDPR Readiness Services provide organisations with an approach to understanding the regulation and their obligations; development of a tailored and prioritised readiness framework; implementation services and programme management; and ongoing data protection support and services.
 We provide these across four phases as follows

-Phase 1: Understand: This is the starting point for organisations with limited knowledge of their data protection obligations and what GDPR means for the.
-Our services cover awareness training, executive and stakeholder briefings, assessment of your current preparedness for the regulation and review of your information security regime as compared to best practice.
+Phase 1: Understand: This is the starting point for organisations with limited knowledge of their data protection obligations and what GDPR means for them.
+Our services cover awareness training, executive and stakeholder briefings, assessment of your current compliance (gap analysis) for the regulation and review of your information security regime as compared to best practice.

 Phase 2: Define: We define the scope of compliance for your organisation by gathering information about your processing activities and plans, Also, on the data protection procedures and working practices you have in place.
 We prepare a GDPR readiness framework and programme for your organisation with defined work streams and priorities.